What is Functional Testing? Explained with Test Cases and Example

 - Name on the card.

-We can use http://www.getcreditcardnumbers.com/ to generate some test card numbers.
+You can use https://www.getcreditcardnumbers.com/ to generate card numbers for testing.

 When defects are found, the testers will complete a defect report on the Defect tracking system,i.e. ‘JIRA’.
 The defect tracking system is accessible by Testers, Developers & all members of the project team.
 When a defect has been fixed or more information is needed, the developer will change the status of the defect to indicate the current state.
 Once a defect is verified as FIXED by the testers, the testers will close the defect.